Hue-Jhan/Discord-Free-API-Bot/README.md

 The triggers include a rolling dice function and a random age function

 - The bot has also a customizable status

+I wanted to add fooocus-ai stable diffusion model but its api turned out to be poorly documented and hard to understand :  ( so i had to use prodia api, which isnt uncensored but its not that bad either.
+I might turn it into an android app sometime in the future...